 Rare steak and beef broth with rice noodles and all the fixin's.
-This yield 4 restaurant-sized bowls of pho.
+This yields 4 restaurant-sized bowls of pho.

 What you will need